In Stefanski’s return, Browns defense dominates Vikings 14-7

 INJURY REPORT

 Browns: SS Ronnie Harrison Jr. left the game in the first quarter with a concussion and did not return. … LT Jedrick Wills Jr. aggravated his ankle injury in the third quarter and didn’t return.
-His replacement, rookie James Hudson III, was called for a false start on fourth-and-1 at the Minnesota 42, forcing the Browns to punt instead.
+His replacement, rookie James Hudson III, was called for a false start on fourth-and-1 at the Minnesota 42 that forced the Browns to punt instead.

-Vikings: CB Bashaud Breeland left with an illness in the first quarter and did not return, replaced by Cameron Dantzler. … DT Michael Pierce, who was listed as questionable to play, aggravated an elbow injury in the second quarter and was sidelined after that. … LB Anthony Barr (knee) was inactive again.
-He last played on Sept.
-20, 2020.
+Vikings: CB Bashaud Breeland (illness, first quarter) and DT Michael Pierce (elbow, second quarter) departed the game and did not return.

 UP NEXT